sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --screenshotParams.jpg.quality           Quality of the JPEG screenshot.
 1-100  [default: 80]
       --screenshotParams.maxSize               The max size of the screenshot (width and height).  [default: 2000]

+PageLoad
+      --pageCompleteCheck             Supply a JavaScript (inline or JavaScript file) that decides when the browser is finished loading the page and can start to collect metrics.
+The JavaScript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
+Use it to fetch timings happening after the loadEventEnd.
+By default the tests ends 2 seconds after loadEventEnd.
+Also checkout --pageCompleteCheckInactivity and --pageCompleteCheckPollTimeout
+      --pageCompleteWaitTime          How long time you want to wait for your pageComplteteCheck to finish, after it is signaled to closed.
+Extra parameter passed on to your pageCompleteCheck.  [default: 8000]
+      --pageCompleteCheckInactivity   Alternative way to choose when to end your test.
+This will wait for 2 seconds of inactivity that happens after loadEventEnd.  [boolean] [default: false]
+      --pageCompleteCheckNetworkIdle  Alternative way to choose when to end your test that works in Chrome and Firefox.
+Uses CDP or WebDriver Bidi to look at network traffic instead of running JavaScript in the browser to know when to end the test.
+By default this will wait 5 seconds of inactivity in the network log (no requets/responses in 5 seconds).
+Use --timeouts.networkIdle to change the 5 seconds.
+The test will end after 2 minutes if there is still activity on the network.
+You can change that timout using --timeouts.pageCompleteCheck  [boolean] [default: false]
+      --pageCompleteCheckPollTimeout  The time in ms to wait for running the page complete check the next time.  [number] [default: 1500]
+      --pageCompleteCheckStartWait    The time in ms to wait for running the page complete check for the first time.
+Use this when you have a pageLoadStrategy set to none  [number] [default: 5000]
+      --pageLoadStrategy              Set the strategy to waiting for document readiness after a navigation event.
+After the strategy is ready, your pageCompleteCheck will start running.  [string] [choices: "eager", "none", "normal"] [default: "none"]
+      --timeToSettle                  Extra time added for the browser to settle before starting to test a URL.
+This delay happens after the browser was opened and before the navigation to the URL  [number] [default: 0]
+      --webdriverPageload             Use webdriver.get to initialize the page load instead of window.location.  [boolean] [default: false]
+      --cacheClearRaw                 Use internal browser functionality to clear browser cache between runs instead of only using Selenium.  [boolean] [default: false]
+      --flushDNS                      Flush DNS between runs, works on Mac OS and Linux.
+Your user needs sudo rights to be able to flush the DNS.  [boolean] [default: false]
+      --spa                           Convenient parameter to use if you test a SPA application: will automatically wait for X seconds after last network activity and use hash in file names.
+Read more: https://www.sitespeed.io/documentation/sitespeed.io/spa/  [boolean] [default: false]
+      --browserRestartTries           If the browser fails to start, you can retry to start it this amount of times.  [number] [default: 3]

 proxy
       --proxy.pac     Proxy auto-configuration (URL)  [string]
       --proxy.ftp     Ftp proxy (host:port)  [string]